keithledgerwood/WICLab-guide/02-onboard-employee.md

    |Job Title | **Director of Marketing**|
    |Department | **Marketing**|

-   **Note:** For this lab, the values in bold font must be used as shown.
+   **Note:** For this lab, the values in **bold** font must be used as shown.
 For example, your new employees' email domain must be **{{Office365.DomainName}}**.
 1. Click **Save**.

-## Add the BambooHR App to Okta
+## Add BambooHR App to Okta

 Okta maintains a specific integration for BambooHR in the Okta Integration Network (OIN), that supports Okta SSO using SAML, and Provisioning using APIs.
-In this section of the lab our focus will be on sourcing users from BambooHR using Okta Import.
+In this section our focus will be on sourcing users from BambooHR using Okta Import.
+Specifically, we want to import the new employee into Okta.

-1. To access your **Workforce Identity Cloud**, in the **Launch Pad**, click **Launch**.
+1. In the **Launch Pad** under **Workforce Identity Cloud**, click **Launch**.
+1. Sign in with your Okta admin account to access the Admin Console.
 1. In the Admin Console select **Applications** > **Applications**.
 2. Click **Browse App Catalog**.